Enhance the work process using the right tools

 The right people

-Facebook® is well known for adapting to the needs and wants of their users – a feat that’s cemented their position as the world’s more ubiquitous social network with almost 1.5 billion active monthly users.
+Facebook® is well known for adapting to the needs and wants of their users – a feat that’s cemented their position as the world’s more ubiquitous social network with 2.38 billion

-And innovation goes to the very heart of what they do – they’ve bought companies that can push boundaries and their Silicon Valley headquarters are designed specifically to promote innovation.
+And innovation goes to the very heart of what they do – they’ve bought companies that can push boundaries they strive to make innovation.
 But it’s when it comes to people that Facebook think outside of the traditional business hierarchy.

 Facebook tries to focus all of its assets on a problem when it arises, using senior members as designers and problem solvers.
 Senior members of staff are encouraged to be entrepreneurial thinkers, rather than just gate-keepers.

-It’s a concept that should ring true for any business – senior members should be some of the most innovative and experienced members of the company, so it’s important to use their experience to guide the future.
+It’s a concept that should ring true for any business – senior members should be some of the most innovative and experienced members of the company, so it’s important to use those credentials to guide the future.

 You’re a leader of the business, but that doesn’t mean you shouldn’t be rolling up your sleeves and getting involved with solving problems.
 Your expertise, knowledge and experience can help your teams’ ideas go from good to great.